 Mexico City offers a rich cultural experience, with world-class museums, historic sites, and vibrant neighborhoods.
 Experts recommend taking advantage of the city's cultural offerings to immerse yourself in its history and traditions.
 Visit the Museo Nacional de Antropología to learn about Mexico's pre-Columbian civilizations, explore the historic center (a UNESCO World Heritage site), and wander through the colorful streets of Coyoacán.

 Attend a traditional Mexican performance, such as a lucha libre wrestling match or a mariachi concert.
-Day to day, sample the local cuisine, from street tacos to gourmet dishes.
-Worth adding: be open to new experiences and embrace the warmth and hospitality of the Mexican people.
+Be open to new experiences and embrace the warmth and hospitality of the Mexican people.
+And sample the local cuisine, from street tacos to gourmet dishes.
 By engaging with the culture, you can gain a deeper appreciation for Mexico City and its unique character.

 FAQ